 Preheat oven to 350F.

-This makes 6 square muffins, decent adult size.
-If you will use a bigger dish you will have to adjust quantities, this is the perfect size for a 5 x 7 x 1.5 in Pyrex glass baking dish.
-The taste of this brownie is on the bitter side, so if you want something sweeter feel free to add more sweetener, or maybe few chopped figs.
+This quantity makes 6 square brownies, decent size.
+If you will use a bigger dish you will have to adjust quantities, this is the perfect size for a 5 x 7 x 1.5 inch Pyrex baking dish.
+The taste of this brownie is on the bitter side, so if you want something sweeter feel free to add more sweetener.